 There are a couple of more quick steps after this and then it's off to the oven.

-Yes, this recipe takes time, and honestly, if you don’t love cooking, it might not be one you want to try.
-If you really enjoy the cooking process and being in the kitchen, this for you.
+This recipe takes time.
+If you enjoy the cooking process and being in the kitchen, this for you.
+It's worth every minute.

-This is a recipe where it’s important to read through all the steps before you get started.
+- This is a recipe where it's especially important to read through all the steps before you get started.

 - 5 cups half and half